Menu

 ‘The main thing is the blood flow to the brain helps oxygenate the brain, and it helps relieve tension,’ Assoc.
 Prof. Fraser says.

 ‘When you’re stressed and anxious, you release cortisol.
-Exercise can help counter that and help you return yourself to a normal physiological level.’
+Physical activity can help counter that and help you return yourself to a normal physiological level.’

 Assoc.
 Prof. Fraser says there’s a reason that successful people, including politicians, keep up a regular fitness routine.